-The aggregate amount of transaction price allocated to the remaining performance obligations represents contracted revenue that has not yet been recognized ("Backlog"), which includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
-Backlog as of December 31, 2021 was \$1.80 billion, of which we expect to recognize approximately 47% as revenue over the next 12 months and the remainder thereafter.
+The aggregate amount of transaction price allocated to the remaining performance obligations represents contracted revenue that has not yet been recognized ("backlog"), which includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
+Backlog as of December 31, 2022 was \$1.89 billion, of which we expect to recognize approximately 47% as revenue over the next 12 months and the remainder thereafter.

-(18) DEFERRED COMMISSIONS
+(20) DEFERRED COMMISSIONS

 Sales commissions earned by our sales force are considered incremental and recoverable costs of obtaining a contract with a customer.
 Sales commissions for initial contracts are deferred and then amortized commensurate with the recognition of associated revenue over a period of benefit that we have determined to be generally three to seven years.
-Deferred commissions were \$38.1 million and \$32.3 million as of December 31, 2021 and 2020, respectively.
-Amortization expense was \$13.4 million, \$11.9 million, and \$11.5 million for the twelve months ended December 31, 2021, 2020, and 2019, respectively.
+Deferred commissions were \$43.8 million and \$38.1 million as of December 31, 2022 and 2021, respectively.
+Amortization expense was \$15.4 million, \$13.4 million, and \$11.9 million for the twelve months ended December 31, 2022, 2021, and 2020, respectively.
 There were no indicators of impairment in relation to the costs capitalized for the periods presented.
-Deferred commissions have been included with prepaid expenses in the accompanying consolidated balance sheets.
-Amortization expense related to deferred commissions is included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+Deferred commissions have been included with prepaid expenses for the current portion and non-current other assets for the long-term portion in the accompanying consolidated balance sheets.
+Amortization expense related to deferred commissions is included in sales and marketing expense in the accompanying consolidated statements of income.

-(19) SUBSEQUENT EVENTS
+(21) SUBSEQUENT EVENTS